Around Oregon Annual at The Arts Center: July 16 – August 29, 2020

 Jane Brumfield serves as the 2020 AOA juror.
 She is the co-owner of

-Imprint Gallery in Cannon Beach, opened in 2017.
+Imprint Gallery in Cannon Beach, Oregon, opened in 2017.
 Jane & Mike Brumfield have operated galleries in Boise, Idaho and Hastings, England, before settling on the Oregon Coast.
 Prior to Imprint Gallery, Jane had a 20-year career curating for small regional museums in the South of England.

-View artist statements below:
+View artist images below:

 "Woman Posing In Tree"